ahmedmaher05/LLG-MP/README.md

 * Ability to import subtitles file and append it to either local media or remote media from youtube/yesmovies videos (clickable & translatable)
 * Ability to save new words/phrases along with their translation , local media path/remote media url and time of occurence in the media file

-## what can i do with LLG Media Player ?
+## What can I do with LLG Media Player ?
 * You can use it as a regular media player much like vlc
 * Browse pc for a subtitles file to be appended to youtube / yesmovies videos
 * Search and fetch lyrics while playing youtube songs with controls over the video through keyboard buttons